achleydavud/ai-chat-assistant-/README.md

 ## 🏢 About

-Schipani AI Assistant serves as a virtual customer service representative for **Infissi & Arredamenti Kroton s.r.l.**, located in Crotone, Italy.
-The assistant can answer questions about:
+AI Chat Assistant serves as a virtual customer service assistant can answer questions about:

 - Company information and contact details
 - Door catalogs and product specifications